rdwarakanath2022/NCHacks-Project/README.md

 ## Author: Rishabh Dwarakanath

 *Description: This program is a winter-themed slide puzzle.
-The completed picture has been provided as penguin.png to be used as a reference while you attempt to put the puzzle together.*
+The completed pictures have been provided as penguin.png, reindeer.png, and santa.png to be used as references while you attempt to put the puzzle together.*

 ### Setup Instructions: